JasonLeviGoodison/LeetCodeParty-backend/Readme.md

 _Side Note: I also am a pretty big fan of this  [GUI representation app](https://eggerapps.at/postico/)  of a your psql databases.
 Feel free to use it to visualize your data a bit easier_

+## Error Observability

+We are utilizing [rollbar.com](rollbar.com) to capture and track our error messages.

 ## Database Migrations

 ### Adding a new Column